transferzero/api-documentation/_docs/transaction-flow.md

 #### messages

 Tiered messages.
-There are three tiers each next provide more detailed error message.
+There are three tiers, each providing additional details of the error.

 #### description